saibing/bingo/README.md

 I am very sorry that I have planned not continue to maintain this project.

-According to the issue[collaborating on golsp](https://github.com/saibing/bingo/issues/13), I hope that we will eventually have a unified language server: gopls that Google's upcoming Go language server.
+According to the issue [collaborating on golsp](https://github.com/saibing/bingo/issues/13), I hope that we will eventually have a unified language server: gopls that Google's upcoming Go language server.

 It is in the best interests of the community to only have a single language server.